Best in the US Tournament Rules

 • Once the first pitch has been thrown, the number of batters must stay the same for the entire game and the lineup is locked in.

-1. Hit 9 hitters with a DH or no DH.
+• Hit 9 hitters with a DH or no DH.
 We will honor the High School DH Rule.

 Intentional Walks:

-• Head Coach needs to inform the umpire of the intentional walk and the hitter will be awarded 1st Base.
+• The Head Coach needs to inform the umpire of the intentional walk and the hitter will be awarded 1st Base.
 No pitches need to be thrown.

 Courtesy Runner:

-• Courtesy runner is optional for pitcher/catcher of record at anytime.
+• Courtesy runner is optional for pitcher/catcher of record at any time.

-• The courtesy runner must be a legal sub
+• The courtesy runner must be a legal sub.

 • The courtesy runner will never be mandatory.